aimhark/aimhark/README.md

 ### Hi there 👋

-I'm an designer turned developer currently studying at [Digital Career Institute.](https://digitalcareerinstitute.org/ "Digital Career Institute.")
+I'm a designer turned developer currently studying at [Digital Career Institute.](https://digitalcareerinstitute.org/ "Digital Career Institute.")

 - 🔭 I’m currently working on my development portfolio and some new animations
 - 🌱 I’m currently learning three.js